How to Get Stains Out of Carpet

 Answer

-I also wanted to mention that whether you use these products or something else, it’s always a good idea to test your carpet for colorfastness on a part of the carpet that is hidden or less visible (think under a sofa).
+I also wanted to mention that whether you use this product or something else, it’s always a good idea to test your carpet for colorfastness on a part of the carpet that is hidden or less visible (think under a sofa).
 I would expect that most synthetic carpets would be perfectly fine for a wide variety of products, but not wool.
 Since you are renting, you probably don’t’ know what type of carpet you have, so all the more reason to test first.

 I’m not sure how old your kids are, but since kids grow up (way too) fast, I can tell you that before you know it they will be old enough to bring you tea and make you soup, and leave you alone without destroying the house, and allow you to get some rest, so hang in there!
 I hope this helps—good luck, and please let me know how it goes!